 Choosing the right system

-There are two types of Baha system – the Baha Connect system and Baha Attract system.
+There are two types of Baha® system – the Baha Attract system and the Baha Connect system.
 Both feature the Baha implant as their foundation.
-Patients can transition between systems if they need to.

 Baha Attract System

 Conductive hearing loss

 Mild mixed hearing loss